-ZIMPOL observations are not allowed on the same nights as NIR observations.
-During a night all ZIMPOL observing modes may be used.
-However, the number of instrument settings is limited so that day-time calibrations will not take too long.
-Coronagraphs set-ups and centering, which are performed in the acquisition template, take ~5 minutes.
+Coronagraphs set-ups and centering, which are performed in the acquisition template, take $\sim$ 5 minutes.
 Hence the observer is advised to limit the number of set-up changes of the coronagraph.

-5.4 AO limiting magnitudes
+7.3 AO limiting magnitudes

 The most important feasibility check for SPHERE observations concerns the AO performance, measured by the Strehl ratio (SR).
-The SR directly impacts raw contrast level C through the rule of thumb $C \propto (1-SR)/N^2$ (Serabyn et al. 2007, ApJ 658, 1386) with N^2 , the number of AO correcting elements (~1300 in SAXO).
+The SR directly impacts raw contrast level C through the rule of thumb C $\propto$ (1-SR)/N (Serabyn et al. 2007, ApJ 658, 1386) with N, the number of AO correcting elements (~1300 in SAXO).

-In Table 7, we define three regimes with good (H-band SR > 75%, R-band SR > 20%), median (H-band SR = 50-75%, R-band SR = 5-20%) and poor (H-band SR < 50%, R-band SR < 5%) AO corrections as a function of R magnitude and seeing as listed in Table 8.
+In Table 9, we define three regimes with good, median, and poor AO corrections as a function of R magnitude and seeing as listed in Table 10.
 Note that these values are very conservative, and the system will likely deliver better performance, although this is not yet guaranteed (see Section 3, Figure 10).